marinaelmore/cs262_marina_noah/wire_protocol/README.md

     * OUTPUT: ``GRPC Server started, listening on 50051``

 2. In separate terminal window(s), start the client(s).
 The port is an optional argument - if you do not pass a port, it will default to 50051.
+The host is optional - if you do not pass a host, it will default to 0.0.0.0.

-    *  COMMAND: ``python3 app.y —-mode client [--port 50051]``
+    *  COMMAND: ``python3 app.y —-mode client [--port 50051] [--host 0.0.0.0]``

     *  OUTPUT: `` Attempting to establish a connection...`` ``Select a Command``